UPDATE: March 23, 2012

 I probably spent 5 minutes on each glass when I first got them, trying to pick the dang price tag and glue off.
 Since then, they’ve been soaked in the sink (trying to dissolve the glue) and washed countless times in our dishwasher.

-Yesterday, Loraine reminded me that the Enviro Cloth will easily take that glue off.
+Yesterday, Loraine (a friend of mine) reminded me that the Enviro Cloth will easily take that glue off.
 So I dug my patio glasses out from the back of the top shelf (it’s November now.
 Definitely NOT patio weather in Cambridge) and began wiping with the Enviro Cloth.
 Within a couple of minutes the glue was gone from all four glasses!

 Thank you Loraine!